rtrussell/BBCSDL/README.md

      $ git clone --recurse-submodules https://github.com/Memotech-Bill/BBCSDL.git
      $ cd console/pico
      $ make BOARD=...

+Other options may be specified with the make command if required.

 At this point the files bbcbasic.uf2 and filesystem.uf2 should be in the build directory.